1960s

 Jim Arkin's 1965 Chevrolet Impala as it appeared after Joe Andersen of Joe Andersen's Custom Shop had repainted it black pearl with cobweb in 1967.

-Dave Stuckey's 1965 Pontiac Catalina of Wichita, Kansas was restyled in 1969.
-The car was Dave's personal driver, and it was sectioned, chopped, channeled and lowered.
+Dave Stuckey's 1965 Pontiac Catalina of Wichita, Kansas.
+The build was started in 1967 and completed in 1969.
+The car was Dave's personal driver, and the overall height of it was drastically reduced by chopping the top 3 inches, sectioning the body 3 inches, channeling it 2 inches and lowering it 6 inches.

 Dick & Ron's Custom of Huntington Park, California propably installed more lifts then anyone else in the 1960s.
 Photo courtesy of Mike Davis.